mozsearch/mozsearch/docs/aws.md

 ```

 Generating a new AMI is still a somewhat manual process.
 To provision
-the AMI for indexing, run the following from a Vagrant VM:
+the AMI for indexing, run the following from within the Python virtual
+environment:

 ```
 python infrastructure/aws/trigger-provision.py \